 Bonuses and Roulette — The Contribution Problem

 Roulette has the same bonus problem as blackjack.
 Most welcome bonuses at Canadian online casinos either exclude roulette from wagering contribution entirely or cap it at 10%—meaning C$100 of roulette play clears C$10 toward a requirement slots would clear at C$100.
-That’s a 10x penalty for playing a table game instead of spinning slots.
+That’s a 10x penalty for playing a table game instead of spinning online slots.

 The exception is live casino cashback, where some platforms return a percentage of net losses specifically from live table play.
 These offers are built for roulette and blackjack players and don’t carry the slot-contribution bias.
 Check our casino bonuses guide for which current offers actually apply to live roulette tables — the list is shorter than most casinos would have you believe.